karoldavid/website-optimization/README.md

 optimized, concatenated and/ or mini-/ uglyfied with Grunt.
 Grunt Watch automates this tasks and runs them whenever watched files have changed.
 Furthermore, Grunt is linting files to check for errors with jshint and htmlhint.
-You may also type grunt pagespeed into the console to get the actual pagespeed results for the live version.
+You may also type 'grunt pagespeed' into the console to get the actual pagespeed results for the live version.

 ### Optimization of Cam's Online Pizzeria: